 In the interview, you talked about ‘Iolani School where you spent 6 years until your graduation in 2013.
 Tell us more about how they treated you and what made them respectful from your perspective.

 Esma: As I mentioned on PBS Hawaii, ‘Iolani was a safe haven for me.
 They were very welcoming and very respectful in every single manner.
 When I started school in the seventh grade, the assistant Dean at the time was Lily Driskill.
 She had experience teaching for a few years at the American Creativity Academy in Kuwait, and so she was very aware of all of my practices.
 When I started fasting during Ramadan, she informed all of my teachers that I would be very tired, and she requested that they be flexible with turning assignments in on time.
 Dr. Driskill always told me that if I had any problems with students or even with teachers, that she would always take care of it and protect my well-being.
 I was always welcome in her office even just to talk if I was struggling with something in particular.
 The school also provided me with a room to pray in.
 They really accommodated my every need.
-In PE class, I requested an all-girls section.
-This wasn’t even a requirement from the religion.
-It was just my personal insecurities with playing sports and swimming with boys, and the school was more than willing to acquiesce to my request.
+In PE class, I requested an all-girls section and the school was more than willing to acquiesce to my request.
 On field trips or at any school event, they always made sure that there were options for me to eat from.
 I always felt love and support from them.
 When I tried out for sports in high school, my coaches were extremely flexible with my attire.
 Even when I did theater as my elective, my theater teacher, Mr. Duval, always understood and respected my boundaries when I performed scenes with groups that included boys.
 Everything about ‘Iolani was amazing.
 It was truly the perfect environment for me to grow into my own faith.
 I never felt ashamed of practicing my religion to the fullest extent.

 What was the reaction from your friends after they found out that you were on television?
 Muslims and non-Muslims alike.